Bard-Gaming/42parser/README.md

 # 42parser

 ## Project Description
+42parser is a parser library aimed at making the implementation of the [42sh project](https://github.com/Bard-Gaming/42sh) easier.

 ## Compile Instructions
-To compile the standard version of 42parser, simply run make:
+To compile the standard version of the library, simply run make:

 ```bash